 Lesson #2 – Get On The Ball

 This goes along with Lesson #1.
-If I’d been prepared and had my antibiotic tincture made, then when he got the fever the first day I could have started giving it to him.
+If I’d been prepared and had my tincture made, then when he got the fever the first day, I could have started giving it to him.
 No waiting to see if the fever would pass on its own.
-If I’d had it I should have just started giving it to him.
+If I’d had it, I should have just started giving it to him.
 It’s not going to hurt.
 Herbs are good for our bodies.
-God gave them to us for nutrition and for healing.
+God gave them to us for nutrition and for wellness.

-Also, as soon as I saw a cut, scrape, or scratch I should have smeared some good anti-bacterial herbal salve on it to lessen the chance of it getting infected.
+Also, as soon as I saw a cut, scrape, or scratch, I should have smeared some good anti-bacterial herbal salve on it to lessen the chance of it getting infected.
 I’m not one of those moms that slather their kid in Neosporin constantly.
 I mean, my kids are getting bumps and bruises all the time.
 They’re boys, and they play hard.
 We live in the country.
-I’m not germ-a-phobic, but… I may be now.
-LOL!
+I’m not germ-a-phobic, but I may be now!

 Lesson learned: Take action before you NEED to take action.

 This one is important.
 I’m awful about second guessing myself.
 Always wondering if I made the right decision.
 I think as parents, we all struggle with this.
 We want to do what’s best for our kids, but we have to make a decision and go with it.
 We’re not always going to make the right one, but that’s life.
 That’s where the saying “live and learn” comes from.